usnationalarchives/social-media-strategy/pages/goal3.md

       </table>
       </div>

-      <p>Action: Staff use analytics, user personas, and other user experience tools to better understand our audiences and their use patterns.</p>
+      <p><b>Action:</b> Staff use analytics, user personas, and other user experience tools to better understand our audiences and their use patterns.</p>

-      <p>Action: Staff choose the best platforms for each post and do not inundate our audiences across platforms.
+      <p><b>Action:</b> Staff choose the best platforms for each post and do not inundate our audiences across platforms.
 We tailor each post to the platform and to the audience we intend to connect with.
 We reflect on our performance on various platforms.</p>
     </div>
   </div>
 </div>